operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 In this design proposal, custom tests are Pod manifests in YAML that run a custom test image.

-Note that is would also be possible to add a resource limit to the scorecard configuration as shown in the example below.
+Note that it would also be possible to add a resource limit to the scorecard configuration as shown in the example below.
 Those resource limits would be applied to custom tests that are executed allowing for some control as to how much resources are available for the test execution.

-Custom tests (ie Pod manifests) would be accessible via URL or from a local disk location.
+Custom tests (i.e. Pod manifests) would be accessible from a local disk location.
 Custom test locations would be configured from within the scorecard configuration file.
 Custom test labels would be also in the scorecard configuration file whereas the scorecard could pick tests to run by test labels.
 For example, the scorecard configuration might be as follows to indicate the presence of custom tests from different sources:
 ```
 scorecard: